You are here

 Over the past three decades, Chris has worked in Washington and on Wall Street, including organizations such as Bear, Stearns & Co., Prudential Securities, Tangent Capital Partners and the Federal Reserve Bank of New York.
 He was a co-founder and principal of Institutional Risk Analytics from 2003 through 2013, when the firm was acquired by Total Bank Solutions.

 Christopher’s latest book is entitled Ford Men: From Inspiration to Enterprise, a study of Ford Motor Co and the Ford family that spans the history of 20th Century America, starting with the great inventor in the early 1900s and going through to the present day.
 Ford Men is published by Laissez Faire Books.

 He is the author of the December 2010 book, "Inflated: How Money and Debt Built the American Dream," published by John Wiley & Sons.
 In 2014 he co-authored with veteran attorney Frederick Feldkamp the 2014 book entitled “Financial Stability: Fraud, Confidence & the Wealth of Nations.”

-Christopher is a member of the board of directors of the Global Interdependence Center (GIC) in Philadelphia and sits on the advisory board of Weiss Residential Research in Natick, MA.
+Christopher is a member of the board of directors of the Global Interdependence Center (GIC) in Philadelphia.
 He previously served as a fellow of Networks Financial Institute at Indiana State University (2008-2014) and as a member of the Finance Department Advisory Council at the Villanova School of Business (2013-2016).